A community pharmacy is licensed to sell or dispense drugs to the public.

 Note:It may take up to 50 business days for PharmaNet installation.
 The College is not responsible for their timelines.
 Direct any questions regarding PharmaNet installation and PharmaCare provider enrollment to HIBC.

 Build the new community pharmacy as drawn in the diagram approved by the College.

-Notify the College at firstname.lastname@example.org should there be a change in the original diagram submitted or the proposed opening date that was originally indicated in your Application for New Community Pharmacy Licence to avoid delays in the next phase of the process.
+Notify the College at email@example.com if there is a change in the original diagram submitted or the proposed opening date that was originally indicated in your Application for New Community Pharmacy Licence to avoid delays in the next phase of the process.